I Attempt to Capture Autumn in a Poem

 All God.1

 My sister was visiting from California recently, traveling through Seattle on her way to connect with friends for an excursion to the East Coast.
-They were going to “see the colors” in New England on a bus tour, visiting the cluster of states in the upper right hand corner of the U.S.
+They were going to “see the colors” in New England on a bus tour, visiting the cluster of states in the upper right hand corner of the U.S. Those states are all in nearly the same latitude—47— as my Seattleland backyard.
+And I wondered to myself about flying across the country to see the similar colors that adorn the roadways, parks and yards right here in the upper left hand corner of the Pacific Northwest.

 She texted photos after their trip of the remarkable colors against perfect blue skies.
 Postcard-worthy, I’ll grant you, and while they reflected the amber, bronze, garnet and gold adorning the glorious trees, a glance to my own backyard revealed a nearly identical show.